intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging Framework.md

 ### Brokers and repositories

+A particular message broker can be made exclusively active through a service configuration change (and corresponding deployment of the broker).

+The choice of broker and repository will depend mostly on its hosting cost and message volumes, and is expected to change in each environment as the platform evolves and more devices are brought online.

-The messaging framework targets the following brokers and storage repositories for the cloud and edge gateway.
+The messaging framework targets the following brokers and storage repositories for the cloud and edge.

 Class                         | Cloud                          | Edge                  | Description
 ---                           | ---                            | ---                   | ---